Frugal Living — The Ultimate 2022 Guide

 Simply enter your details, and the sites will let you know how much you can save by switching to another provider.

-On average, you can save around £20 per month and also receive a cashback bonus if you use comparison sites.
+You can save around £20 per month and receive a cashback bonus if you use comparison sites.

 You can also enquire to see if you are entitled to any of the following: